 During financial year 2019/20, there was a gradual increase in the proportion of fare revenues coming from card payments, from 30% in Q1 to 43% in Q4 (see figure below).
 In Q1 2020/21, this trend accelerated significantly, likely due to operators encouraging card payments and public concerns around handling cash during the COVID-19 pandemic, resulting in a near inversion of the card/cash revenue split recorded during Q1 2019/20.
-Subsequently, the proportion of revenues from card payments has remained relatively stable, at 60-65%.
+Subsequently, the proportion of revenues from card payments has remained relatively stable, at 60-65%, and this trend has also continued across 2021/22 and for the first two quarters of 2022/23.